fennekit/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 First a weekend/weekday label is assigned to the imputed dataset.
-Then the average of the steps per interval is calculated.
+Then the average of the steps per interval and weekday is calculated.

 ```r